© 2025 Connecticut Public

 Gottlob analyzed five years’ worth of workforce data in New Hampshire and presented it at a conference in November.
 He said foreign-born workers earned about $4.6 billion between 2018 and 2022, about 7% of the state’s household earnings.
 From that, non-citizens earned $1.5 billion, which could have a long-term economic impact if immigration policy changes.

 “When you think about the possibilities in terms of immigration policy; what would happen if we lost $1.4 billion in earnings?
-That would be a pretty significant hit.” he said at the conference.
+That would be a pretty significant hit,” he said at the conference.
 “Not to say that all of that would happen, or even a large percentage, but even some percentage of it would have an impact overall on the New Hampshire economy.”

 In general, Gottlob said that people born outside of the U.S. are about 6% of the state’s population but 7% of its workforce.
 They are also more likely to be in the labor force and employed than native born residents.
-However, they have a slightly higher unemployment rate because the industries they work in – although it’s still lower than the national unemployment rate.
+However, they have a slightly higher unemployment rate because of the industries they work in – although it’s still lower than the national unemployment rate.

 He added that foreign-born workers are also more likely to be in early or mid-career and have an advanced college degree.